GRxeno/GRxeno/README.md

 - :mortar_board: I’m currently working towards my CS degree.
 - :office: I’m currently also working as a software developer.
-- :raising_hand: I’m tring to learn as much as I can each day.
+- :raising_hand: I’m trying to learn as much as I can each day.

 - :e-mail: How to reach me: xinipap@gmail.com
 - :rocket: Fun fact: I really like rockets.